intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 description: On and on it spins.
 image: img/posts/statemidyear2023.png
 ---
 The musical stagnation of the 2020s is well documented around these parts.
 A quick look at the mainstream will tell you all you need to know, with no major developments since the hip hop boom of the 00s.
 Cultural footnotes such as dubstep, vaporwave, cloud rap and hyperpop certainly influenced the zeitgeist, but never gained a proper foothold.
-Thus, we stand at a point of complete cultural nihilism, doomed to repeat what has been popular or rebel against it, in ironic acknowledgemnt of its power.
+Thus, we stand at a point of complete cultural nihilism, doomed to repeat what has been popular or rebel against it, in ironic acknowledgment of its power.

 As a child of the 90s, I may have been spoiled by the quick succession of repeated societal revolutions before and since my birth.
 As the dust finally settles on the internet age, we might've become too culturally connected.
-Niches that suddenly burst onto the mainstream consciousness with ideas that could've only evolved by stewing for years in isolation are diluted via their instant availablity.
+Niches that suddenly burst onto the mainstream consciousness with ideas that could've only evolved by stewing for years in isolation are diluted via their instant availability.
 How can cultural exchange happen when we all share the same culture?

 So we've might've just descended to some sort of base state.
 The entire post-war period finally convoluted to a point of uniformity.
 A cultural singularity.
 A low entropy state from which only an external kick can release us.
 What form could that kick take?
 It's 2023 so the inevitable answer is AI.
 I keep wondering how much of what I hear and see is already AI-generated.
 If I find the difference difficult to discern now, how much worse will it be in the coming years?
 Detractors can say AI won't have an impact since it only pulls from what already exists.
 My answer: so do we.
 Get ready to be replaced.